 The Evolutionary Medicine minor is designed for students who wish to augment their major program of study with courses that combine the disciplines of ecology and evolutionary biology, anthropology, psychology, and zoology with medicine to create new paradigms for investigating and understanding disease.
 The minor provides students with a greater depth of experience and understanding of the integration of evolutionary biology and medical education.

-To enter the minor, students must (1) be in good academic standing (2.0 grade-point average or better), (2) have completed Life Sciences 1 or 7B, Ecology and Evolutionary Biology 100, and 120 or 185 with minimum grades of C or better, and (3) submit a petition by e-mail to the Undergraduate Advising Office.
+To enter the minor, students must (1) be in good academic standing (2.0 grade-point average or better), (2) have completed Life Sciences 1 or 7B, Ecology and Evolutionary Biology 100, and 120 or 185 with minimum grades of C or better, and (3) submit a petition through Message Center to the Undergraduate Advising Office.
 All degree requirements, including the specific requirements for this minor, must be fulfilled within the unit maximum set forth by the College of Letters and Science.

 Non-life sciences majors wishing to minor in Evolutionary Medicine should be aware that preparation courses in chemistry, life sciences, mathematics, and physics are requisites to some of the upper-division courses accepted for the minor.